 By July 1985, a two-year, A$300 million project commenced to transform the island into a true luxury lifestyle destination and in 1987 Hayman was invited to join The Leading Hotels of the World.
 The resort undertook another significant renovation in 2001 and received many of its modern five-star amenities.

 In June 2004, a new vision took shape as Mulpha Australia Limited acquired Hayman, and, in January 2010, after almost six years of careful planning, design and environmental consultations, the final approvals were granted.
 The initial phase of this strategic plan included revitalisation of the iconic pool and the creation of luxurious Beach Villas designed by internationally acclaimed architect, Kerry Hill and offering unsurpassed interior appointments and uninterrupted beachfront views of the Coral Sea.

 In 2013, One&Only Resorts took over management of Hayman on behalf of Mulpha Australia Limited.
-The property will launch on July 1, 2014 as One&Only Hayman Island after extensive development plans complete.
+The property launched on July 1, 2014 as One&Only Hayman Island after extensive development plans were completed.